 With the coming of Islam and Christianity in Africa, new religious movements blossomed in the continent.
 This course examines some major theories in the history and the sociology of religious movements, and provides a critical investigation of selected case-studies of major religious movements within the three major religious traditions of Africa, namely, African Indigenous religions, African Christianities and African Islams.

 DP requirements: Regular attendance at all seminars and timeous completion of all assignments and essays.

-Assessment: Reading/essay assessments (30%) and one 6,000 word final essay (70%).
+Assessment: Reading/essay assessments (30%) and a final essay of 6000 words (70%).

 REL5111F/S READING RELIGIOUS TEXTS